mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 :::

-In this three-part series, I will show you one way to simplify and manage multiple Arch Linux systems using a custom repo, a set of meta-packages and a scripted installer.
+In this three-part series, I will show you one way to simplify and manage multiple Arch Linux systems using a custom repository, a set of meta-packages and a scripted installer.
 Each part is standalone and can be used by its self, but they are designed to build upon and complement each other each focusing on a different part of the problem.

-- **Part 1:** *Hosting an Arch Linux Repo in an Amazon S3 Bucket*
+- **Part 1:** _Hosting an Arch Linux Repository in an Amazon S3 Bucket_
 - **Part 2:** [Managing Arch Linux with Meta Packages]
 - **Part 3:** [Creating a Custom Arch Linux Installer]

-[Managing Arch Linux with Meta Packages]: /blog/archlinux-meta-packages/
+[managing arch linux with meta packages]: /blog/archlinux-meta-packages/
-[Creating a Custom Arch Linux Installer]: /blog/archlinux-installer/
+[creating a custom arch linux installer]: /blog/archlinux-installer/

 When you use Arch Linux for any length of time you start collecting sets of [AUR] packages that you frequently use.
 Now, Arch Linux has loads of [AUR